Evidence-first supplement

 4. Differences in Risk Tolerance

 This does not mean pediatric supplementation is discouraged.
-It means the reason for use needs to be clearer, the dose more carefully considered, and the duration more intentional.
+It means the threshold for justification is higher.

-5. Differences in Duration Expectations
+Take the Quiz →5.
+Differences in Duration Expectations

-Pediatric supplementation benefits from periodic reassessment, a principle explored further in What Safety Data Exists for Long-Term Supplement Use in Children?
+Adults may adopt long-term supplementation routines.
+In children, prolonged use is often approached more cautiously.
+Because duration influences cumulative exposure, pediatric supplementation decisions benefit from periodic reassessment, a principle explored further in What Safety Data Exists for Long-Term Supplement Use in Children?⁷

 Duration is part of the safety equation, not an afterthought.